mbilab/summer2015/README.md

 # summer2015

-This project is for handing out the student's practice and homework in 2015 MBILab summer training.
+This project is for 2015 MBILab summer training students handing out their practice and homework.
 All the students will work out this repo in common.
-And let the students familiar with git.
+Hope all the students will be familiar with git by this way.

 ## 4 Rules of using git